BoBBy1k/notes-to-text-app/README.md

+#Note To Text App (Octical Character Recognition)

-Note: This is a small weekend project to learn about image processing. https://notes-to-text-app.herokuapp.com/
+Note: This is a small project to learn about image processing. https://notes-to-text-app.herokuapp.com/

 This program is intended to convert notes written on standard white paper into workable text.